WildCodeSchool/vps-traefik-starter-kit/README.md

 ## Deploy your projects

+Warning: ensure your GitHub repository is public, or the deployment process will fail.

 ### For Simple-MVC & Symfony starter kits.

 The `php-project.sh` file in the `deploy` directory can be used by Github action to trigger deployment, updates and